 - A person’s body fat

-Testing for Xanax is done for a variety of reasons ranging from employment to legal situations to an order by your healthcare provider to maintain proper levels.
-Due to the sedative effects of the drug, it can be tested for on the job if sleepiness, comprehension issues, lethargy, and lack of coordination are noticed.
+Testing for Xanax occurs for a variety of reasons ranging from employment to legal situations to an order by your healthcare provider to maintain proper levels.
+Due to the sedating effects of the drug, it can be tested for on the job if sleepiness, comprehension issues, lethargy, and lack of coordination are noticed.
 Xanax can be tested for via urine, blood, hair, or saliva.
 Here is each testing method with details of the detection window.

 - Urinalysis test – It takes approximately four to seven days for Xanax to give a negative test result or even longer for those who are heavy users.
-Urine testing is the most common test to be given to detect Xanax in the system.
+Urine testing is the most common test for detecting Xanax in the system.
 It’s quick, non-invasive, and easy to administer.
 It is also inexpensive, so employers can test for it on the spot if needed.

 - Blood test – Xanax in the blood will only be detectable for up to 24 hours post use.
 One day post use will give a negative test result.